How to Get Into Stanford: Data & Admissions Strategies

 Stanford Admissions – SAT, GPA, and Class Rank

-According to the most recent official statistics available (Class of 2023), the mid-50% SAT range for admitted freshman was 1420-1570; the ACT the range was 32-35.
-An incredible 86% scored above a 700 on the math section of the SAT; 80% scored above a 700 on the reading section.
-Ninety-eight percent had earned a place in the top 10% of the graduating high school class and the average GPA was a 3.96.
-Amazingly, 95.4% of freshman had a 4.0 or better cumulative GPA over the course of their high school careers.
+The mid-50% SAT range for the Class of 2025 was 1420-1570; the ACT the range was 32-35.
+The prior year, an incredible 83% scored above a 700 on the math section of the SAT; 77% scored above a 700 on the reading section.
+Ninety-six percent had earned a place in the top 10% of the graduating high school class and the average GPA was a 3.96.
+Amazingly, 96%% of freshmen had a 3.75 or better cumulative unweighted GPA over the course of their high school careers.

 Be Great at One Thing; Not “Well-Rounded”